 When we have lost some teeth that are adjacent to each other, partial dentures can be a good, economical solution.
-They are artificial teeth that are built into an appliance that secures them to the healthy teeth on either side.
-And they not only improve our appearance, they keep the remaining teeth in alignment, which can prevent periodontal disease and TMJ disorder.
+Partial dentures are artificial teeth that attach to the healthy natural teeth on either side.
+Not only do they improve our appearance, but they also keep the remaining teeth in alignment, which can prevent periodontal disease and TMJ disorder.

 Partial Dentures, Then and Now